Didi Share Bike Hub

 Iterations Highlights

-Armed with rough sketches and a clear information map, I quickly experimented with different UI layouts and user flows.
-Initial concept testing with 5 users showed their quick understanding and excitement for using DiDi Bikes for city exploration.
-This feedback validated my design direction and gave me the confidence to iterate further.
+Working solo meant no team feedback, so I involved users at every stage to make confident decisions.
+I quickly experimented with UI layouts and flows using rough sketches.
+Initial testing with 5 users showed immediate understanding and excitement for using DiDi Bikes for exploration, validating my direction and giving me confidence to iterate further.

 Design A: No Route Intercept Feature